grettke/help/help.md

     -   Some require a lone Pinky with is worse.
     -   Most operating systems bind actions to them OOTB anyway.
     -   EMACS comes with key-bindings OOTB.
--   Don't try to set up a Hyper-key.
+-   Don&rsquo;t try to set up a Hyper-key.
 -   Use shift as a name-space expansion vehicle.
     -   Shift doubles every name-space in which you use it.
     -   Use cautiously, not every name-space vehicle supports it.